EyR1oN/list-of-questions/README.md

 ### `git clone https://github.com/EyR1oN/list-of-questions.git`

-After that go to __loq__ folder and use command to install packages:
+After that use command to install packages:

 ### `npm install`